m-spangenberg/ooba-startrek/README.md

 |---------------------------------------------------------------------------------------------------------|------------------------|----------|------------------------------------------------------------|
 | [WizardLM-7B-uncensored-GPTQ](https://huggingface.co/TheBloke/WizardLM-7B-uncensored-GPTQ)              | PENDING                | ST:TNG   |                                                            |
 | [WizardLM-7B-uncensored-GPTQ](https://huggingface.co/TheBloke/WizardLM-7B-uncensored-GPTQ)              | PENDING                | ST:DS9   |                                                            |

+## Stable-Diffusion

+I have put together a prompt that uses Control-Net to produce pleasing portraits based on screenshots of the characters.
+For now I will put the workflow here.

+TODO: document stable-difussion 1.5 + controlNET portrait workflow

 ## Usage
 To use these characters with oobabooga's text generation web UI, follow these steps: